-2014 Technology Standards 2014 NJ Technology Standards: 8.1 Educational Technology (Word PDF) All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems individually and collaborate and create and communicate knowledge.
+Link to GHS Career Standards 9.2Crosswalk Doc 2014 Technology Standards 2014 NJ Technology Standards: 8.1 Educational Technology (Word PDF) All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems individually and collaborate and create and communicate knowledge.
 8.2 Technology Education, Engineering, Design and Computational Thinking - Programming (Word PDF) All students will develop an understanding of the nature and impact of technology, engineering, technological design, computational thinking and the designed world as they relate to the individual, global society, and the environment.
-Differentiation / Accommodations / Modifications
+Please see relevant projects for technology standards 8.1 and 8.2: Differentiation / Accommodations / Modifications See Appendix 3: Modifications